augcog/OpenARK/documentation/Ubuntu-18-build-instructions.md

 Note that this is a modified version of Open3D 0.8.0

 1. `git clone --recursive https://github.com/moonwonlee/Open3D.git && cd Open3D`
-Note that this repository is a modified version of Open3D.

 2. Build with CMake

 3. Make the following changes to Open3DConfig.cmake in Open3D/build/CMakeFiles // this to be deleted later when Open3D is updated.
 ```sh
 Change: